Person to Person

-Person to Person is a popular television program in the United States that originally ran from 1953 to 1961, with two episodes of an attempted revival airing in 2012.
+Person to Person is a television program in the United States that originally ran from 1953 to 1961, with two episodes of an attempted revival airing in 2012.
 Edward R. Murrow hosted the original series from its inception in 1953 until 1959, interviewing celebrities in their homes from a comfortable chair in his New York studio (his opening: "Good evening, I'm Ed Murrow.
 And the name of the program is 'Person to Person'.
 It's all live – there's no film").
 In the last two years of its original run, Charles Collingwood was the host.

-Although Murrow is best remembered as a reporter on programs such as Hear It Now and See It Now and for publicly confronting Senator Joseph McCarthy, on Person to Person he was a pioneer of the celebrity interview.
+Although Murrow is best remembered as a reporter on programs such as Hear It Now and See It Now and for publicly confronting Senator Joseph McCarthy; on Person to Person he was a pioneer of the celebrity interview.

-The program was well planned but not strictly scripted, with as many as six cameras and TV lighting installed to cover the guest's moves through his home, and a microwave link to transmit the signals back to the network.
+The program was well planned, but not strictly scripted, with as many as six cameras and TV lighting installed to cover the guest's moves through his home, and a microwave link to transmit the signals back to the network.
 The guests wore wireless microphones to pick up their voices as they moved around the home or its grounds.
 The interviews were done live.
 The two 15-minute interviews in each program were typically with very different types of people, such as a movie star and a scientist.
 Guests often used the appearance to promote their latest project or book.

 Guests

-The first guest was Roy Campanella who had just hit a Home run to win Game 3 for the Brooklyn Dodgers against the New York Yankees in the 1953 World Series.
+The first guest was Roy Campanella, who had just hit a home run to win game 3 for the Brooklyn Dodgers against the New York Yankees in the 1953 World Series.
 He later appeared in a wheelchair in 1959 following his automobile accident.

-The long list of guests included then-Senator John F. Kennedy and his wife Jacqueline, Elizabeth Taylor, Andy Williams (1960), Dean Martin, Frank Sinatra, Mae West, Jerry Lewis, Marlon Brando, Humphrey Bogart and Lauren Bacall, Liberace, Ethel Waters, Sammy Davis Jr., Groucho and Harpo Marx, Margaret Mead, Harry Truman, Marilyn Monroe, W.C.
-Handy, Duke Ellington, Tallulah Bankhead, Noël Coward, Ethel Merman, Tony Curtis and Janet Leigh, Fidel Castro, Bing Crosby, Julie Newmar, Leopold Stokowski, Kirk Douglas and John Steinbeck.
+The long list of guests included then-Senator John F. Kennedy and his wife Jacqueline, Elizabeth Taylor, Andy Williams (1960), Dean Martin, Frank Sinatra, Leonard Bernstein and Felicia Montealegre Bernstein, Mae West, Jerry Lewis, Marlon Brando, Humphrey Bogart and Lauren Bacall, Liberace, Ethel Waters, Sammy Davis Jr., Groucho and Harpo Marx, Margaret Mead, Harry Truman, Marilyn Monroe, Milton Greene, W.C.
+Handy, Duke Ellington, Tallulah Bankhead, Noël Coward, Ethel Merman, Tony Curtis and Janet Leigh, Fidel Castro, Bing Crosby, Julie Newmar, Leopold Stokowski, Kirk Douglas, and John Steinbeck.

-The show featuring Bing Crosby and Mary Margaret McBride in December 1954 was the first time the show appeared in the Top 10 TV shows as measured by Trendex.
-The highest-rated featured Elizabeth Taylor, Mike Todd and Mark Van Doren with a 35 Trendex.
+The show featuring Bing Crosby and Mary Margaret McBride in December 1954 was the first time the show appeared in the top-10 TV shows as measured by Trendex.
+The highest-rated featured Elizabeth Taylor, Mike Todd, and Mark Van Doren with a 35 Trendex.